 Prior to Re-Animator there had been a handful of mediocre H.P.
 Lovecraft adaptations on film – The Haunted Palace (1963), Die, Monster, Die/Monster of Terror (1965), The Shuttered Room (1966) and The Dunwich Horror (1969) – but it was Re-Animator that popularised Lovecraft on film.
-The success of Re-Animator subsequently unleashed a host of B-budget Lovecraft adaptations – the likes of Stuart Gordon’s subsequent From Beyond (1986), The Curse (1987), The Unnameable (1988), The Resurrected (1992), Necronomicon (1993), Lurking Fear (1994), Gordon’s Dagon (2001), The Dream-Quest of Unknown Kadath (2003), Beyond the Wall of Sleep (2006), Cool Air (2006), Chill (2007), Cthulu (2007), The Tomb (2007), Colour from the Dark (2008), the remake of The Dunwich Horror (2009), Pickman’s Muse (2010), The Whisperer in Darkness (2011) and The Haunter of the Dark (2015).
+The success of Re-Animator subsequently unleashed a host of B-budget Lovecraft adaptations – the likes of Stuart Gordon’s subsequent From Beyond (1986), The Curse (1987), The Unnameable (1988), The Resurrected (1992), Necronomicon (1993), Lurking Fear (1994), Gordon’s Dagon (2001), The Dream-Quest of Unknown Kadath (2003), Beyond the Wall of Sleep (2006), Cool Air (2006), Chill (2007), Cthulhu (2007), The Tomb (2007), Colour from the Dark (2008), the remake of The Dunwich Horror (2009), Pickman’s Muse (2010), The Whisperer in Darkness (2011) and The Haunter of the Dark (2015).
+Lovecraft: Fear of the Unknown (2008) and In Search of Lovecraft (2008) are documentaries about Lovecraft.
 Also of interest is The Manitou (1978), which features an appearance of the Great Old One; Cast a Deadly Spell (1991) and its sequel Witch Hunt (1994), a tv movie set in an alternate world where magic works and where the central character is a detective named H.P.
-Lovecraft; Juan Piquer Simon’s cheap and loosely inspired Cthulu Mansion (1992); John Carpenter’s Lovecraft homage In the Mouth of Madness (1995); the fan parodies The Last Lovecraft: Relic of Cthulu (2009) and Call Girl of Cthulu (2014); even an animated children’s film Howard Lovecraft and the Frozen Kingdom (2016) in which a young Lovecraft encounters his own creations; while the Elder Gods turn up at the end of The Cabin in the Woods (2012) and Lovecraft (Paul Titley) appears as an imaginary companion in Ghostland (2018).
+Lovecraft; Juan Piquer Simon’s cheap and loosely inspired Cthulhu Mansion (1992); John Carpenter’s Lovecraft homage In the Mouth of Madness (1995); the fan parodies Lovecracked: The Movie (2006), The Last Lovecraft: Relic of Cthulhu (2009) and Call Girl of Cthulhu (2014); Call Girl of Cthulhu (2014); even an animated children’s film Howard Lovecraft and the Frozen Kingdom (2016) in which a young Lovecraft encounters his own creations; while the Elder Gods turn up at the end of The Cabin in the Woods (2012) and Lovecraft (Paul Titley) appears as an imaginary companion in Ghostland/Incident in a Ghostland (2018).
 Lovecraft’s key work of demonic lore The Necronomicon also makes appearances in films such as Equinox (1970), The Evil Dead II (1987) and Army of Darkness (1992), and was also borrowed as an alternate retitling for Jesus Franco’s surreal and otherwise unrelated Succubus/Necronomicon (1969) about a BDSM dancer.

 H.P.
 Lovecraft, were he alive today though, would probably not recognise most of the films made from his stories.
 This is especially so in the case of Re-Animator.
 Herbert West – Reanimator was a series of six serialised stories that H.P.
 Lovecraft published in Home Brew magazine in 1922.
 Lovecraft was later cynical about the Herbert West stories, dismissing them as only being written for money, so probably the question of fidelity to the originals is not as big a one as it might be for some of the other adaptations.
 Nevertheless, the stories are wildly different to the film version.
 The principal difference between H.P.
 Lovecraft and Stuart Gordon is that the stories that Lovecraft specialised in are all ones where the horror emerges psychologically – his much described (and often parodied) visions of ‘unspeakable’ and ‘indescribable’ horrors.
 All of H.P.
 Lovecraft’s horrors in effect exist off-screen and gain their impression from the sense of dread that Lovecraft is able to suggest, rather than any direct depictions.
 By contrast, Stuart Gordon’s approach is to put everything up-front and without the slightest in the way of restraint – there is as much in the way of unseen indescribables in Re-Animator as there is subtlety.